mfaani/mfaani/content/posts/interviewing/dynamic-programming/the-effect-of-direction-on-recursion-and-understanding-code/index.md

 About Top down approach, [Bard](https://bard.google.com/chat/f770e0be6d4da48b) said:

-> Recursive algorithms are called top-down because they break down a problem into smaller and smaller subproblems until they reach a _base case_, which is a simple problem that can be solved directly.
-Once the base case is solved, the results are used to solve the larger subproblems, and so on, until the original problem is solved.
+> Recursive algorithms are called top-down because they break down a problem into smaller and smaller sub problems until they reach a _base case_, which is a simple problem that can be solved directly.
+Once the base case is solved, the results are used to solve the larger sub problems, and so on, until the original problem is solved.
 This process is called recursion, and it is a powerful way to solve many different types of problems.
 >
 > The term "top-down" is used to describe this approach because the algorithm starts at the top of the problem hierarchy and works its way down to the base cases.
 This is in contrast to a bottom-up approach, which starts at the base cases and works its way up to the top of the problem hierarchy.